OpenNews/srccon-site-starterkit/README.md

 ## SRCCON site starterkit

 This repo has generic versions of the basic pages you need to create a new SRCCON site.
-By default, pages use the "simple" SRCCON template, which looks like [the SRCCON:PRODUCT site](https://product.srccon.org)
+By default, pages use the "simple" SRCCON template.
+[Check the demo site](http://site-starterkit.srccon.org) to see what's incuded and what it looks like.

-It can pretty much be launched as-is, with just a few event-specific updates.
+This repository can be copied and pretty much be launched as-is, with just a few event-specific updates.

 ### What's in srccon-site-starterkit:
 * directories